Just like any business, there are costs to keep my business running, growing, and generating profit.

 If you don't know by now, you can't go on Google and take whatever image you want.

-This is stolen property and you can get in A LOT of trouble for this.
+This is stolen property and you can get in a ton of trouble for this.

 Don't think it's rare and doesn't happen because it does and several people in the blogging community have been sued.